lndgst/random/README.md

 # random

 This repository contains experiments.
 Included is a small Flask application that can generate a GIF from uploaded images.
+The resulting animation is always 800&times;800 pixels, with each frame resized to fit without distortion.

 The HTML template now uses [Tailwind CSS](https://tailwindcss.com/) via CDN to provide basic styling.